Peter Johnsen: Personal life

 Johnsen was an avid mountaineer climbing in North and South America, Europe, Nepal, and New Zealand.
 He reached the highest point of the 50 United States, including Alaska's Denali via the West Rib route.
 As a motorcyclist he has completed the Ultimate Coast to Coast ride recognized by the Iron Butt Association for a round trip ride from Deadhorse, Alaska on the Arctic Ocean to Key West, Florida.
-He completed a ride on the oldest available alignments of historic Route 66 from Chicago to Los Angeles for BMW Motorcycle Magazine.
+He completed a ride on the oldest available alignments of historic Route 66 from Chicago to Los Angeles for BMW Motorcycle Magazine and has toured in Europe and Africa.

 Awards and honors

 Johnsen's honors include being elected Fellow of The Explorers Club in 1982, elected to the Royal Swedish Academy of Agriculture and Forestry in 2000, received Silver Beaver Award from the Boy Scouts of America in 2002, elected to the Royal Swedish Academy of Engineering Sciences in 2003 and named Laboratory Director of the Year by the Federal Laboratory Consortium in 2004.